josephluck/urban-jungle/readme.md

 ## Dependencies

-Plantpal is set up as a Yarn Monorepo.
+Urban Jungle is set up as a Yarn Monorepo.
 Install dependencies at the root:

 ```
 yarn